 Distributors can also benchmark their Average Invoice Amount against their competitors in the industry to gain a better understanding of where they stand.
 By analyzing their competitor’s Average Invoice Amount, distributors can identify areas where they can improve their own sales strategy and stay competitive in the market.

 Distributors can consider offering volume discounts or bundle deals to encourage customers to purchase more products per invoice.
 To improve their Average Invoice Amount further, food and beverage distributors can analyze their customer data and identify any patterns in their purchasing behavior.
 For instance, they may find that certain customers tend to purchase larger quantities of specific products, and adjust their sales strategy to better target those customers.

 Notch’s accounts receivable solution can provide distributors with real-time data on invoice amounts and sales patterns, making it easier for them to optimize their sales strategy and improve their Average Invoice Amount.
 By optimizing the Average Invoice Amount, distributors can increase their sales revenue and improve their overall financial health.

-Tracking the right KPIs is crucial for food and beverage distributors to maintain a healthy cash flow and overall financial health.
+Tracking the right KPIs is crucial for maintaining a healthy cash flow and financial health

 The four KPIs discussed in this blog, Days Sales Outstanding, Accounts Recievable Aging, Days to Pay, and Average Invoice Amount, are among the most important KPIs for food distributors to track regularly.
 By monitoring these KPIs and striving for industry benchmarks, distributors can identify potential problems in their financial processes, pinpoint areas for improvement, and optimize their sales strategy to maximize revenue.